evmcnb/quartz/content/Pearls/Pelvic inflammatory disease.md

 - STAT IM ceftriaxone 1g, then 14 days of oral doxycycline 100mg + oral metronidazole 400mg
 - Alternative: oral ofloxacin + oral metronidazole

+The same regime for an acute presentation.
 No sex until the patient and their partner has been treated.

 In mild cases of PID, [[Pearls/Intrauterine contraceptive device|Intrauterine contraceptive devices]] may be left in.
 But removal should be considered for better short term clinical outcomes